wuksoy/quartz/content/templates/project.md

 ---
-title: License Delivery System
+title: <% tp.file.title %>
-draft: false
+draft: true
 aliases:
 tags:
   - project
 MOC: "[[Projects Map]]"
-created: 2024-11-28
+created: <% tp.file.creation_date("YYYY-MM-DD") %>
-modified: 2024-12-03
+modified: <% tp.file.last_modified_date("YYYY-MM-DD") %>
-published: 2024-12-03
+published: <% tp.date.now("YYYY-MM-DD") %>
 ---

-A central document for organizing, tracking, and reflecting on the progress of the **License Delivery System**.
+A central document for organizing, tracking, and reflecting on the progress of the **<% tp.file.title %>**.
 This serves as a single source of truth for all stakeholders and contributors.

 ---
 ## Overview

 ### **Purpose**
-- The main purpose of this project was to digitize and automate the current business transaction of selling digital software license keys to customers
+- Briefly describe the problem this project aims to solve or the opportunity it addresses.

 ### **Scope**
-- create a customer facing web application to retrieve their software license key online
-- create a backend system for staff to add, assign and review license keys and logs of all transaction
-- integrate email, WhatsApp and SMS for customer convenience
+- Define what the project includes and excludes to set boundaries.

 ### **Key Deliverables**
-- Functional Software
-	- A customer-facing web application to retrieve and view their license keys
-	- Backend platform for staff to add and assign license keys to customers
-- Documentation
-	- Software development documentation of technology used
-	- Staff training guide
+- List the primary outputs (e.g., functional software, documentation, analytics reports).

+---
+## Objectives and Success Criteria

+### **Objectives**
+- Clear, actionable goals the project intends to achieve.

+### **Success Metrics**
+- Define measurable indicators of success (e.g., user adoption rates, performance improvements).

 ---
 ## Roadmap